dhanekom/dbmigrator/README.md

 ### Developer workflow

 - Add a .env file to the path from which the dbmigrator app will be executed.
 See the "Command line flags" section below (specifically the "ENV file param" column).
 Configure these values in the .env file.
+  <br><br>
 - Developer A - Wants to add a city table to the database.
-An up and down migration file is added the the migration_path
+An up and down migration file is added to the migration_path
   <br><code>dbmigrator create add_city</code>
-- Developer A - Adds a CREATE TABLE SQL statement to the up migration file and a DROP TABLE SQL statement to the down migration file.
+- Developer A - Adds e.g. a CREATE TABLE SQL statement to the up migration file and a DROP TABLE SQL statement to the down migration file.
-- Developer A - Runs all up migrations that have to yet been run (or specifies to which migration version to upgrade the database)
+- Developer A - Runs all up migrations that have to yet been run
   <br><code>dbmigrator up</code>
-- Developer A - Check migrations.
-A list is displayed of all migration files and the "Migrated" column indicated that a migration has been applied to the database.
+- Developer A - List migrations to check.
+The "list" command lists all migration files and the "Migrated" column indicates whether a migration has been applied to the database.
   <br><code>dbmigrator list</code>
-- Developer A - Commits the new migrations files (in the migration_path) to version control and pushed to the remote version control host.
+- Developer A - Commits the new migration files (in the migration_path) to version control and pushed to the remote version control host.
+  <br><br>
-- Developer B - Pulls from the remote version control source (the add_city up and down migration files are pulled)
+- Developer B - Pulls from the remote version control (the add_city up and down migration files are pulled)
 - Developer B - Upgrades local database (the add_city migration is run and the city table is created)
   <br><code>dbmigrator up</code>
 - Developer B - wants to add a country table to the database